evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ---
 title: Rivian R1S Quad-Motor AWD MP
 linktitle: "R1S Quad-Motor AWD MP"
-description: "Rivian R1S Quad-Motor AWD MP is an all-electric SUV with a EPA range of up to 516 km (321 miles).
+description: "Rivian R1S Quad-Motor AWD MP is an all-electric premium SUV with a EPA range of up to 516 km (321 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true